tomasz-rebas/Isilmo/README.md

 Isilmo was my first attempt at game development, pixelart and music writing.

 The game features [Arcade Classic font by Pizzadude](https://www.dafont.com/arcade-classic-2.font).

+WebGL production build of Isilmo can be played in browser on [Netlify](https://practical-yalow-38aaf1.netlify.app/).